By Steve Louis

 Integrated Quality Management System

 The second tool that helped us achieve our BCOs and which can break the vicious cycle of doom is with an integrated Quality Management System (QMS).
-Many of us assume that a QMS is simply a collection of policies and procedures which is created early on in a company’s life, only to be referenced when an issue occurs.
+Many of us assume that a QMS is simply a collection of policies and procedures that is created early on in a company’s life, only to be referenced when an issue occurs.

 Although this may be a reality for some companies, the successful ones utilize their QMS on a daily basis to reduce waste, improve processes, engage employees, prevent mistakes, lower costs and deliver consistent results.